shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/text-area.md

 This allows users to input multiple lines of text.
 It is commonly used when you need to collect longer-form textual information, such as user comments, messages, or any other type of free-form text.
 The `Text Area`component provides a larger input area compared to a single-line `Text Field` component.

-<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=4d5f3201-2ba4-4a19-b3de-08153124ea65" title="Text Area Component" ></iframe>
+[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=4d5f3201-2ba4-4a19-b3de-08153124ea65" title="Text Area Component" ></iframe>)

-## Content Properties
+## Properties

-These properties are customizable options present in the property pane of the component, allowing users to modify the component according to their preferences.
-All of the properties contain a Javascript editor which allows users to execute Javascript expressions to control the component.
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).

 ### Auto size